-Use all the resources available to you at this stage.
-Don’t limit yourself to the company website – Twitter, LinkedIn, Glassdoor, and even Facebook can all be valuable sources to gain insights into the company you are interviewing for.
+To really get a feel for the company, use all the resources available to you at this stage.
+Try not to limit yourself to the company website and look at additional sites such as Twitter, LinkedIn, Glassdoor, and even Facebook.
+These can all be valuable sources to gain insights into the company you are interviewing for.

 Be prepared to ask questions

 You should also consider how to make the best possible first impression when attending any interview.
-Read our section on first impressions for detailed advice, but always keep the below in mind;
+Read our interview guide for detailed advice, but always keep the below in mind;

 - Arrive early to ensure you are relaxed and have time to compose yourself.

 - Offer a firm handshake and appropriate small-talk when entering the interview situation.

 Although interview styles tend to vary between companies, the structure remains relatively the same – you will meet your interviewers, give an outline about your experience and education.
 This will be followed by the main section of the interview, which usually involves the interviewer asking questions about certain situations you may be faced with and how you would handle them.
 This is your chance to showcase your skills and experience.

 The interviewer may also want you to go into more detail about your past positions and, potentially, where you see yourself within the company.
 Always answer in detail and never give one-word answers.